The Hidden Story of Chemical Evolution in Local Star-Forming Nuclear Rings: Data preparation Population synthesis technique

 Note that this definition is \emph{different} from the 'mass-weight' normally found in the literature.
 We therefore call equation~\ref{physMetal} the 'physical metallicity' to distinguish the two quantities.
 Our choice is particularly relevant, as it allows for a \emph{direct} comparison with numerical simulations and is consistent with the conventions typically employed in chemical evolution studies. $[Z]^{\mathrm{phys}}$ can then be split into a young and old component as described in the following paragraphs.
 We will test the capabilities of this new definition in section~\ref{M83_test} with a 1-to-1 comparison to stellar probes.

 To further analyze the chemical evolution history, we separate contributions from the young and old stellar populations.
 Following again \cite{Sextl2023,Sextl2024,Sextl2025M83} we introduce a conventional age boundary $t_{lim}^{y}$ to distinguish between populations dominated by recent star formation activity (young) and those tracing the longer-term assembly history (old).
 Thus, all SSPs with ages $t_{i} < t_{lim}^{y}$ are assigned to the young component, while those with $t_{i} \geq t_{lim}^{y}$ comprise the old component.
-We will use $t_{lim}^{y}$ = 0.1 and 0.3 Gyr, respectively, in the next sections to distinguish between the young and old population.
+We will use $t_{lim}^{y}$ = 0.1 (for M83) and 0.3 Gyr (for the other galaxies), in the next sections to distinguish between the young and old population.
+These age thresholds are established after reviewing the selected SSP templates of all bins to ensure the cutoff is meaningful.
+The earlier age split in galaxy M83 is consistent with our work on M83 \citep{Sextl2025M83} and necessary for a proper comparison with appendix~\ref{appendix}.

 Metallicities and ages for the young and old populations are then calculated with the above equations, but the sums are carried out only over the old or young SSP, respectively.
 This separation between the old and young population is used for the calculation of ages and metallicities.
 The contribution to the observed spectrum by the two populations is then described by the corresponding sums $b_{\mathrm{young}}$ and $b_{\mathrm{old}}$, where $b_{\mathrm{young}} + b_{\mathrm{old}} = 1$ by construction.